Photo of a home with fall decor and text over top that says, "Seasonal plumbing tips: Keep your home in top shape this fall"

 20. Check and seal any recent plumbing changes

-If you recently installed a new hot water heater yourself or maybe did a little DIY work in your bathroom or kitchen, you’ll want to make sure everything is sealed properly, especially if you have any vents or water lines going outside.
+If you installed a new hot water heater or did some DIY work in your bathroom or kitchen, make sure you sealed everything well.
+Pay special attention to any vents or water lines that go outside.

 21. Look for corrosion and sediment buildup